ozluna/FoodBook/README.md

 ## Skeleton

 I tried to give as many information as I can with minimum choices.
 Navigation has "home", "find restaurant", "contact me" section.
-I designed the website prototype on [__wireframe__](https://wireframe.cc/pro/pp/21e877a46334308) website.
+The website prototype I have designed is [here](wireframe/FoodBook Wireframe.pdf).
 ## Surface

 The colors I used in this project are #b45008 , #e8bf65 and whitesmoke.